nikita-volkov/hasql/README.md

 ### Benefits of being an ecosystem

-* **Simplicity.** Each library in isolation provides a simple API, which is trivial to comprehend.
+* **Simplicity.** Each library in isolation provides a simple API, which is hopefully easier to comprehend.

 * **Flexibility and composability.** The user picks and chooses the features, thus precisely matching the level of abstraction that he needs for his task.